Wilkesville, Ohio

 Wilkesville is a village in Vinton County, Ohio, United States.
 The population was 116 at the 2020 census.

 History

 Wilkesville was laid out in 1810.
 It was named after one Mr. Wilkes, the original owner of the town site.
 A post office called Wilkesville has been in operation since 1819.
-Wilkesville was incorporated as a village in 1881.
+The post office closed in 2021 Wilkesville was incorporated as a village in 1881.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.29 sqmi, all land.